 \paragraph{Spatio-temporal forecasting with diffusion models.} Outside of MLWP, diffusion models have also been applied to forecasting other spatio-temporal processes \citep{yang_survey_2024}.
 Notable examples include turbulent flow simulation \citep{kohl_benchmarking_2024, cachay_dyffusion_2023} and PDE solving \citep{lippe_pde-refiner_2024}. \cite{yang_denoising_2023} apply diffusion models conditioned on the prediction lead time to a specific floating-smoke fluid field, but do not consider ensemble forecasting.
-Another alternative to autoregressive rollouts is the DYfussion framework \citep{cachay_dyffusion_2023}, where stochastic interpolation and deterministic forecasting is combined into a diffusion-like model.
-The method allows for forecasting at arbitrary temporal resolution, but still requires sequential computations for sampling the prediction.
-DYffusion has been successfully applied to climate modeling \citep{cachay_probabilistic_2024}, but not weather forecasting.
+Another alternative to autoregressive rollouts is the DYffusion framework \citep{cachay_dyffusion_2023}, where stochastic interpolation and deterministic forecasting is combined into a diffusion-like model.
+The method allows for forecasting at arbitrary temporal resolution, but still requires sequential computations for sampling the prediction. {To get a probabilistic model, they introduce a layer dropout term in the interpolator that they keep on during inference.
+This makes the performance sensitive to the dropout rate, which can not be changed without retraining both the interpolator and forecasting networks.
+Further, the interpolation gives no guarantee of temporal continuity of trajectories, and since its trained with a mean squared error loss, is prone to blurring similar to deterministic forecasting models.} DYffusion has been successfully applied to climate modeling \citep{cachay_probabilistic_2024}, but not weather forecasting.